abhayagiri/beginning-our-day/manuscripts/markdown/vol1-glossary.md

 mental and material.

-**Saṅgha:** This term is used to conventionally describe the community of ordained monks and nuns practising the teachings of the Buddha.
+**Saṅgha:** This term is used to conventionally describe the community of ordained monks and nuns practicing the teachings of the Buddha.
 However, from a noble or ideal view, it specifically describes the followers of the Buddha, lay or ordained, who have realized one of the four levels of awakening: stream-entry, once-returning, non-returning, or Nibbāna.
-Saṅgha is occasionally used to describe the broader community of Buddhist practitioners, lay or ordained.

 **sati:** Mindfulness, self-collectedness, recollection, bringing to mind.
 In some contexts, the word sati when used alone refers to